Asterium1/Asterium1/README.md

 ### Developing...

-- My discord bot called Haika
+- My own discord bot

   ### Curiosity
   - All my projects are on Replit or private repositories